Whizzpered/WorkingTest/README.md

 their size.

 During development, the MVC pattern was adapted.
-Implemented next patterns: Observer, Command, Singleton.
+Implemented next patterns: Observer, Command.
 Main component is based on full custom view.